Two day course - 22 CVE credits!!

 Tina’s enthusiasm, empathy and eagerness to share her wildlife rehabilitation knowledge, combined with the intimate size of the group, accounts for the popularity of this IWRC Course.

 Want to attend?
-Click HERE to register
+Click HERE to register for MAY Course

 FEES for the two day course: